-We have examined Windsor Cay Community Development District, Lake County with Rule 10.556(10) of the Auditor General of the State of Florida during the period from inception December 12, 2022 to September 30, 2023.
+We have examined Windsor Cay Community Development District, Lake County with Rule 10.556(10) of the Auditor General of the State of Florida during the fiscal year ended September 30, 2024.
 Management is responsible for the District's compliance with those requirements.
 Our responsibility is to express an opinion on the District's compliance based on our examination.